-Intermittent Fasting Isn’t Actually as Crazy as It Sounds
+Intermittent Fasting Isn’t as Crazy as It Sounds

 It’s more about *when* you eat than *not* eating.

 I know what you’re thinking (I thought the same thing): Isn’t fasting the most extreme, non-sensical, detrimental thing you can do for your health?
-And aside for religious holidays (if that’s your thing), shouldn’t you *not* be limiting your caloric intake to pretty much nil on a regular basis?
+And aside for religious holidays (if you observe them), shouldn’t you *not* be limiting your caloric intake to pretty much nil on a regular basis?
 The obvious answer would be a resounding yes.
 BUT—and yes, there is a but—new research has been flooding the wellness space on how small breaks in eating (intermittent fasting) can actually rev up the metabolism and help manage weight loss (and the slew of other health benefits that come with maintaining a healthy weight).
-In order to get a bit more clarity on what intermittent fasting entails and what are, if any, potential risks of changing your eating habits, I asked a professional.
-Keri Glassman, RD, MS, CDN, and founder of Nutritious Life weighs in.
+In order to get a bit more clarity on what intermittent fasting entails and what are, if any, potential risks of changing your eating habits, I asked a professional, Keri Glassman, RD, MS, CDN, and founder of Nutritious Life to weigh in.

 First Things First:

 What Is Intermittent Fasting?

 “Intermittent fasting is a pattern of eating—where you eat during certain times and then fast during others,” says Glassman.
 “There are many different ways to practice intermittent fasting; one common way is eating all your meals within a six- to eight-hour window and then fasting for 16-18 hours.
 Another is the 5:2 plan, where on two days a week you eat a very low-calorie diet.”

 “First of all, it’s pretty simple to follow.
 If you reduce the actual hours that you eat, well, you’re probably going to eat less.
 That is likely the biggest reason people lose weight.
 There are also some metabolic changes that may even improve your health.”